-The Company has a low tolerance for liquidity risk.
+The Company has a limited appetite for liquidity risk.
 Liquidity is managed in accordance with the liquidity and concentration risk policy.
 This policy outlines risk limits in terms of liquid asset holdings in the context of expected liquidity requirements and outlines the principles on ongoing monitoring and reporting on the risk.
-This on-going monitoring and reporting is performed as part of the Company's management accounting and reporting processes.
+This ongoing monitoring and reporting are performed as part of the Company's management accounting and reporting processes.